junxit/us-congress-bills-119/bill.md

 legis-num: H. CON.
 RES.
 14
 congress: 119th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H. CON.
 RES.
 14

-> Establishing the congressional budget for the United States Government for fiscal year 2025 and setting forth the appropriate budgetary levels for fiscal years 2026 through 2034.
+That the resolution from the House of Representatives (H. Con.
+Res.
+14) entitled “Concurrent resolution establishing the congressional budget for the United States Government for fiscal year 2025 and setting forth the appropriate budgetary levels for fiscal years 2026 through 2034.”, do pass with the following

+*Strike all after the resolving clause and insert the following:*

 ## § 1.
 Concurrent resolution on the budget for fiscal year 2025

-- **(a)** *Declaration* The Congress determines and declares that prior concurrent resolutions on the budget are replaced as of fiscal year 2025 and that this concurrent resolution establishes the budget for fiscal year 2025 and sets forth the appropriate budgetary levels for fiscal years 2026 through 2034.
+- **(a)** *Declaration* Congress declares that this resolution is the concurrent resolution on the budget for fiscal year 2025 and that this resolution sets forth the appropriate budgetary levels for fiscal years 2026 through 2034.
 - **(b)** *Table of contents* The table of contents for this concurrent resolution is as follows: